How to Initiate a Location Listings Launch| Hitchhikers Platform

 - You can remove the Entity from syncing to all Listings by removing services from the location, which we’ll cover in the next unit.

-- You can opt-out of a listing while staying subscribed by clicking on one or more listings on the Location Listings tab and choosing Select Action > Opt-Out.
+- You can opt-out of a listing while staying subscribed by selecting one or more listings on the All Listings screen and choosing More Actions > Opt Out.
 This will turn off syncing to that publisher.
-You can re-sync at any time by selecting the listing and choosing Select Action > Opt-in.
+You can re-sync at any time by selecting the listing and choosing More Actions > Opt In.

 A “Closed Store Policy” helps maintain a presence for your closed business for your loyal customers and drive them to another nearby location, or to your website to continue their business.
 There’s nothing worse than showing up and finding out the location you thought was open is closed — by keeping your listings up for a few months, you give your loyal customers and search engines time to digest the information.